 (2015):

-Extremely low frequency electromagnetic fields affect proliferation and mitochondrial activity of human cancer cell lines.
+Extremely low frequency electromagnetic fields affect proliferation and mitochondrial activity of human cancer cell lines

 Patruno A et al.